getzlab/rnaseqc/README.md

                                         summary coverage statistics are
                                         generated and added to the metrics table

+      --coverage-mask=[SIZE]            Sets how many bases at both ends of a transcript are masked out when computing
+                                        per-base exon coverage.
+Default: 500bp

       -d[threshold],
       --detection-threshold=[threshold] Number of counts on a gene to consider the gene 'detected'.
 Default: 5 reads